eugeniogiusti/zabbix-datacenter-monitoring/README.md

 - Efficient File Management: Smaller, more manageable log files improve read/write speed.
 - binlog_expire_logs_seconds = 432000 (from 2592000, equivalent to 30 days, to 432000, equivalent to 5 days).

+## Notes

+- This script is intended for fresh Ubuntu 22.04 installations.
+---

 ## How to Run the Script